APS Off-Peak Hours & Holidays 2026: The Complete Schedule

 | Off-Peak (7 PM - 10 AM / weekends) | $0.2204 | $0.1110 |

 For a typical Arizona home using 30 kWh during peak hours daily in summer, shifting just half of that to off-peak saves roughly $100/month.
 Shifting to super off-peak saves even more.
+Solar customers see even bigger gains because exports during the day are credited under APS net billing.
+Don't have a full rooftop system yet?
+A DIY solar kit can start capturing those super off-peak production hours at a fraction of the cost.

 Most people do not realize APS holidays are all off-peak.
 On holidays like Memorial Day or the Fourth of July, run your dryer, charge your EV, and catch up on energy-intensive tasks without worrying about peak charges.
 Even though it is a summer weekday, holidays get the off-peak rate of $0.1235/kWh instead of $0.3439/kWh during 4-7 PM.

-2. Program Appliances with Timers
+2. Program appliances with timers

 Most modern dishwashers, washing machines, and pool pumps have delay-start timers.
 Program them to run during super off-peak (10 AM - 3 PM) or after 7 PM.
 Your pool pump alone can account for $20-$40/month in savings just by running at the right time.

-4. Watch the 3-4 PM Gap
+5. Watch the 3-4 PM gap

-Many homeowners do not realize that 3:00 PM to 4:00 PM on weekdays is an off-peak hour — it falls in the gap between super off-peak ending and peak starting.
+Many homeowners do not realize that 3:00 PM to 4:00 PM on weekdays is an off-peak hour.
+It falls in the gap between super off-peak ending and peak starting.
 This is your last chance to run high-draw appliances before peak rates kick in at 4:00 PM.
 Finish your laundry, start the dishwasher, or top off your battery by 3:59 PM.

 Log into your APS account and review the usage breakdown by time period.
 Make sure your meter is correctly registering peak, off-peak, and super off-peak usage.
 Errors do happen, and catching them can save you hundreds.
 For a full understanding of how APS TOU billing works, read our APS peak hours guide.